 If you eject the disc, but do not remove it from the slot, the system will automatically reload the disc after 15 seconds and put the CD player in pause mode.
 To begin playing the disc, press the CD button.
-You can use the TUNE and SEEK/ SKIP bars while a disc is playing to select passages and change tracks.
+You can use the TUNE and SEEK bars while a disc is playing to select passages and change tracks.

-To move rapidly within a track, press and hold the TUNE bar.
-Press the ➡ side to move forward.
-You will see CUE in the display.
-Press the ◀ side to move backward.
-You will see REW displayed.
+To move rapidly within a track, press and hold the TUNF bar.
+Press the

+- > side to move forward, or the - side to move backward.
 Release the bar when the system reaches the point you want.

-Each time you press the ►►I side of the SEEK/SKIP bar, the system skips forward to the beginning of the next track.
-Press the I◄◄ side to skip backward to the beginning of the current track.
+Each time you press the >> side of the SEEK bar, the system skips forward to the beginning of the next track.
+Press the ◀ side to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.

-REPEAT - To activate the Repeat feature, press and release the RPT button.
+REPEAT - To activate the Repeat feature, press and release the Repeat button.
 You will see RPT in the display.
 The system continuously replays the current track.
-Press the RPT button again to turn it off.
+Press the Repeat button again to turn it off.

-RANDOM PLAY - This feature, when activated, plays the tracks on the CD in random order, rather than in the order they are recorded on the CD.
-To activate Random Play, press and release the A. SEL/RDM button.
-You will see RDM in the display.
+RANDOM PLAY-This feature. when activated, plays the tracks on the CD in random order, rather than in the order they are recorded on the CD.
+To activate Random Play, press and hold the A. SEL/RPT button. until you see A. SEL in the display.
 The system will then select and play tracks randomly.
-This continues until you deactivate Random Play by pressing A. SEL/RDM again.
+This continues until you deactivate Random Play by pressing A. SEL/RPT again.

-If the system is in Repeat mode, you must turn it off by pressing the RPT button before selecting Random Play.
+If the system is in Repeat mode, you must turn it off by pressing A. SEL/ RPT before you can select Random Play.
+Then press and hold the button again until you see A. SEL displayed.